maxwu/springboot-camellia/README.md

-# springboot-sandbox
+# springboot-camellia
-A demo app on springboot and kubernetes
+A demo app on springboot and kubernetes.